iterorganization/imas-python/docs/source/api_overview.rst

 Since IMASPy needs to have access to multiple DD versions it was chosen to bundle these with the code at build-time, in setup.py.
-If a git clone of the data-dictionary/ succeeds the setup tools automatically download saxon and generate :py:class:`IDSDef.xml` for each of the tagged versions in the DD git repository.
-These are then gathered into :py:class:`IDSDef.zip,` which is distributed inside the IMASPy package.
+If a git clone of the Data Dictionary succeeds, the setup tools automatically download saxon and generate ``IDSDef.xml`` for each of the tagged versions in the DD git repository.
+These are then gathered into ``IDSDef.zip``, which is distributed inside the IMASPy package.

 To update the set of data dictionaries new versions can be added to the zipfile.